HewlettPackard/cmf/docs/cmf_client/cmf_client.md

 ```
   -h, --help                                            show this help message and exit.
   -f [file_name], --file-name [file_name]               Specify the absolute or relative path for the input MLMD file.
   -a [artifact_name], --artifact_name [artifact_name]   Specify the artifact name to display detailed information about the given artifact name.
-  -l, --long                                            Use to display 20 records per page in a table with 8 columns.
 ```

 ## cmf metadata